rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 ### Amdahl's Law

 N CPU's (or cores) doesn't result in the N times speed-up.
-There is a limit in what parallelization can achieve and it is encapsulted in "Amdahl's Law".
+There is a theoretical limit in what parallelization can achieve and it is encapsulted in "Amdahl's Law".

 The time it takes to execute the program is roughly
 ![T = T_{serial} + T_{parallel}/N_ranks + T_communication(N_ranks)]({{ page.root }}{% link fig/amdahl_equation.png %}){:height="50%" width="50%"}